Loading...

 Accessed 2025-01-15

-Nevada requires a state license for irrigation contractors: Landscape Irrigation Contractor (State Contractors Board).
+Nevada does not require a state-specific irrigation license.
 Backflow prevention certification is required.
 Landscape Irrigation Contractor license through the Nevada State Contractors Board.
 Water-efficient irrigation knowledge is essential due to desert climate.
 Licensing and regulation is managed through the Nevada State Contractors Board.

 Requirements vary by state and locality.
 Always verify current requirements with your state licensing authority and local water utility.